I need an attorney. Can the city attorney help me?

 How do I file a notice of claim against the city?

-If you believe that the City of Littleton (or any of its employees) has injured you or damaged your property, and you wish to be considered for reimbursement, the law requires that you file a written notice of claim, within 182 days, with the city attorney at the following address:
+If you believe that the City of Littleton (or any of its employees during the course of such employment) has caused you injury or damaged your property, and you wish to be considered for reimbursement, the law requires that you file a written notice of claim, within 182 days, with the Littleton City Attorney.
+These claims are processed through the Human Resources Risk Analyst.

 A notice of claim must contain the following information: